mikenelson-io/fusion-client-devkit/README.md

 # If necessary, you may download the image .tar file directly and import it manually into Docker:
       wget https://github.com/PureStorage-OpenConnect/fusion-client-devkit/releases/latest/download/fusion-devkit.tar
       docker load < fusion-devkit.tar
-# Create the folder and copy the required keys:
+# Create the folder and copy the required key and file:
 mkdir api-client
 echo API_CLIENT_ID > api-client/issuer
 cp PATH_TO_PRIV_KEY api-client/